tari-project/rfcs/src/TIP-0002_tari_community_charter.md

 ## Article VI.
 Nomination and Selection

 Any person who has made sustained, verifiable contributions to the Tari protocol may be nominated to the Council.
 Contributions include, but are not limited to: code, infrastructure, documentation, governance facilitation, community building, and ecosystem development.
-A single or token contribution shall not suffice.
+A single or minimal contribution shall not suffice.
 Sustained misconduct shall disqualify a candidate regardless of the strength of their contributions.

 Nominations shall be made publicly, with evidence of the candidate's contributions and a clear account of why they would strengthen the Council.
 The community shall discuss each nomination openly.
 The Council shall confirm or decline based on the consensus it observes.